simoferr98/infrastructure-aws-wordpress/README.md

 ```
 $ source infrastructure-aws-wordpress/variables/common.sh
 ```
-2. Navigate to the `infrastructure-aws-wordpress/common/name_resource` Example:
+2. Move to the folder of the component we want to delete Example:`infrastructure-aws-wordpress/common/name_resource`:
 ```
 $ cd infrastructure-aws-wordpress/common/vpc
 ```